QueueClassic/queue_classic/README.md

 If you think you have found a bug, feel free to open an issue.
 Use the following template for the new issue:

-1. List Versions: Ruby, PostgreSQL, queue_classic.
+1. List your versions: Ruby, PostgreSQL, queue_classic.
 2. Define what you would have expected to happen.
 3. List what actually happened.
 4. Provide sample codes & commands which will reproduce the problem.